-Cornish gardens are all-season treats.
-Cornwall, the westernmost and southernmost part of mainland Britain is washed on all sides by the warm, climate-moderating waters of the Gulf Stream.
-It's generally mild all around and especially mild in the microclimates of its tight little valleys and sheltered coves.
+Come to Cornwall to see English gardening at its best, all year round.
+Gardens in Cornwall are all-season treats.
+The region is the westernmost and southernmost part of mainland Britain and it's washed on all sides by the warm, climate-moderating waters of the Gulf Stream.
+It's generally mild all year round and especially mild in the microclimates of its tight little valleys and sheltered coves.
 The Isle of Scilly, moored off the tip of Cornwall, is even milder.

 The place is just covered with wonderful gardens.
-They're a nice change of pace from a Cornwall summer vacation of watersports, boating and eating lots of seafood.
+During the summer they're a nice change of pace from a vacation of watersports, boating and eating lots of seafood.
 But the year-round gardens are a revelation in colder weather - and a superb way to escape the winter blues.

 Try one of these favorites: